-- 1. Binary Gating: A simple pulse-phase driven on-off accumulation window can be specified, with "on" and "off" phases.
-Such gating increases the signal to noise ratio of pulsar observations by a factor of typically 3 to 6, and can also be used to search for off-pulse emission. - 2.
-Matched-filter Gating: If the pulse profile at the observation frequency is well understood and the pulse phase is very well predicted by the provided pulse ephemeris, additional signal to noise over binary gating can be attained by appropriately scaling the correlation coefficients as a function of pulse phase.
+- 2. Matched-filter Gating: If the pulse profile at the observation frequency is well understood and the pulse phase is very well predicted by the provided pulse ephemeris, additional signal to noise over binary gating can be attained by appropriately scaling the correlation coefficients as a function of pulse phase.
 Depending on the pulse shape, additional gains of up to 50% in sensitivity over binary gating can be realized. - 3.
 Pulsar Binning: This mode entails generating a separate visibility spectrum for each requested range of pulse phase.
 There are no explicit limits to the number of pulse phase bins that are supported, however, data rates can become increasingly large.
-Currently AIPS (Section 22.1) does not support databases with multiple phase bins.
+Currently AIPS (Section 20.1) does not support databases with multiple phase bins.
 Until post-processing support is available, a separate FITS file will be produced for each pulsar phase bin.